 Top Real Estate Blogs Focus On One Topic Per Post

 Simplify blogging by keeping things simple.
 While writing your commercial real estate blogs you may generate a bunch of related ideas and topics.
 Write about one topic per blog and one topic only.
 Staying focused will make your blogs more powerful and memorable.
 And, you can pull out the additional ideas and use them for future posts!

 Look at your topic and ask yourself if there are sub-topics that fall underneath it.
-For example, you could write about sales, but sales is made up of prospecting, lead generation, the sales pitch, the proposal, the close, etc. Each one of these subtopics are separate blogs.
-Writing shorter, more concise blogs make for a more compelling read.
+For example, you could write about sales, but sales are made up of prospecting, lead generation, the sales pitch, the proposal, the close, etc. Each one of these subtopics are separate blogs.
+Writing shorter, more concise blogs makes for a more compelling read.

 Don’t let the residential nature of this video turn you off.
 There is great content here on how you can start your journey into becoming one of the best real estate blogs out there:

 Follow these steps when writing your commercial real estate blogs and you will end up with unique, educational content that will attract customers and build trust.

 Share your own blogging tips in the comments section below.

 Up Next: 10 Survival Lessons from ICSC RECON

 Editor’s Note: This article has been updated for accuracy and relevancy.